RandomSearch18/a-level-project/docs/readme.md

 #### Evaluation of UR8

 > The system should perform well and be responsive to a variety of devices, across mobile and desktop

-### Final stakeholder feedback

-#### Final stakeholder feedback form

-I sent my stakeholders an online form to complete.
-It asked them to rate how well they agree with the following statements (which are closely liked to my user requirements).

-- It is easy to calculate a route between two points
-- The app gives me a sensible route that I would like to take
-- I can customise the route based on a range of options
-- The app is usable for me
-- The app works offline when I need it to
-- The app works well on my device

-#### Final stakeholder feedback from Andrew

-He tested a route from his house to school, and it didn't give him the route he would usably take, which was a slight disappointment.

-He tested a route through a forest that he likes to run through, and he was very happy with the route it suggested.

-He found it odd how far to the right the Calculate button is on wide screens.
-This is because I built the UI using a mobile-first approach, and I haven't made any specific adaptions to desktop screens.

 ## Appendix